 Canonical doesn’t work on these variants, but it does host them and all of their software.
 They use the same repositories as the default Ubuntu desktop.

 There are many distributions based on Ubuntu that Canonical has no relationship with (similar to the way Ubuntu is based on Debian).
 Linux Mint and elementary OS are two of the most popular examples.
 They both come from different teams and have their own unique experiences.
-Linux Mint’s default layout, for example, has much more in common with Windows.
+One key difference between Ubuntu and Linux Mint is that the latter has an interface more similar to Windows.

 Looks can be deceiving.
-Underneath, the infrastructure is the same that powers Ubuntu.
+Underneath, Linux Mint’s infrastructure is the same that powers Ubuntu.
 Likewise, when you open up an app store on Linux Mint and elementary OS, most of the software is the same as what you would get on Ubuntu.

 What Does This Mean?